This Is What Your Sleep Position Reveals About Your Personality

 - Hug a pillow between your arms, which keeps the arms slightly outstretched (like a “yearner” would do) but also leaves the chest, lungs, and airways more open.

 None of our experts offered an opinion as to what this position may mean about your personality.
-Are you a side-sleeper but still wrestle with falling asleep?
-Use some of these 11 sleep tricks that actually work.

 But which side?